Dealing with plumbing leaks is a common part of home ownership. They crop up unexpectedly, causing headaches for many homeowners.

 1. Fill Valve Breakdown

-The fill valve replenishes the water in a toilet tank once flushed.
-If you peer into the toilet tank and notice water gushing out of a plastic valve, you have a faulty fill valve.
+Once flushed, the fill valve replenishes the water in a toilet cistern.
+If you peer into the toilet tank and notice water gushing out of a plastic valve, you may have a faulty fill valve.
+This issue can contribute to leaking pipes, which are problematic for ensuring the efficient operation of your plumbing system.

 2. Issues With The Fill Valve Float

-The fill valve float determines when the toilet tank stops filling with water after a flush.
-If the float isn’t functioning correctly, water will keep filling the toilet tank and eventually leak into the bowl.
+After a flush, the fill valve float determines when the toilet cistern stops filling with water.
+If the float isn’t functioning correctly, water will continue to fill the toilet tank, eventually causing leak detection issues as it overflows into the bowl.
+These faults may go unnoticed and lead to more significant problems, such as leaking pipes or an underground pipe leak.

 3. Problem With The Flush Valve Flapper

-A flush valve flapper is a small rubber structure that sits above the flush valve in a toilet tank.
+A flush valve flapper is a small rubber structure that sits above the flush valve in a toilet cistern.
 It is attached with a chain to the flusher but can lose its seal and become worn out over time.
 This, in turn, leads to an influx of water inside the toilet bowl.
+Leak detection for this issue can be challenging, as it doesn’t make much noise.

-It is tricky to detect leaks since it doesn’t make much sound.
 However, a little trick using food colouring or dye can help identify it.
 Put a few drops of the dye into the toilet tank and check the bowl after 15 minutes.
-The flush valve flapper is the culprit if you notice any colour in the bowl.
+The flush valve flapper is likely faulty if you notice any colour in the bowl.
+This method can also help prevent more significant issues like pipes or underground pipe leaks.

 Common Causes For Leaky Bathtubs And Showers

 There’s a lot of water each time someone showers, so it can be easy to mistake a leak for regular water accumulation.
-However, you might need repair if you notice a small puddle forming around the drain or the water refuses to drain and hidden leaks into the bedroom floor.
+However, you might need repair if you notice a small puddle forming around the drain, water refusing to drain, or hidden leaks into the bedroom floor.

 Here are some of the common reasons for shower leaks: